DogeParker/DogeParker/README.md

-Yo, I'm Doge, a beginner programmer who hasn't quite found his special sauce and is currently trying to dip his feet into as many python related projects as possible.
+Yo, I'm Doge, a beginner programmer who hasn't quite found his special sauce and is currently trying to dip his feet into as many projects as possible.

 Hit me up with cool ideas!